Frequently Asked Questions

 Can I play tennis singles as well as doubles at the Club?

-Yes, as well as ad-hoc court bookings you can make to play singles, we run an informal singles ladder that any adult club member (male or female) can sign up to.
+Yes, as well as ad-hoc court bookings you can make to play singles, we run singles competitions in the annual club tournament and for stronger players we enter a team in the winter singles league.
+From time to time we also run an informal singles ladder that any adult club member (male or female) can sign up to.

 What are your playing times?